ivanearisty/obsidian/Mission Control/Obsidian Info.md

 Add todo or task for global settings so that tasks and just regular \- \[\] are not added.

 Can use before and after to show if a task can be done or not depending if it depends on other stuff.
 Use is blocked query.
 [User this](https://publish.obsidian.md/tasks/Queries/About+Queries)
+## Folder Ordering
+Download the Custom file explorer sorting plugin and the file hider plugin.
+This allows you to add custom ordering to each of your folders with a sortspec, and also toggle a hide feature on your sortspec files to keep everything clean when you are not using them.